-Australia’s transport and logistics services exports to TPP countries were valued at $2.7 billion in 2014-15, which accounted for 41 per cent of total Australian exports of transport and logistics services (valued at $6.7 billion).
+Australia’s transport and logistics services exports to TPP countries were valued at $2.8 billion in 2015, which accounted for nearly 41 per cent of total Australian exports of transport and logistics services (valued at $6.8 billion).

 The TPP will contribute to growth in Australian transport and logistics services through the removal of key barriers, provision of more transparent and predictable operating conditions in TPP countries, and by capturing future market reforms in TPP countries.

 For the first time in an Australian free trade agreement, the temporary entry of containers and pallets involved in transporting goods will be given duty free entry.
 This will eliminate considerable costs for Australian exporters and transport companies, currently paying duties as high as 20 per cent in some TPP countries.